-The Department of Education (DoE) is responsible for education from the early years to Year 12 and Vocational Education and Training (VET) delivered through senior secondary schools (colleges), Trade Training Centres as well as adult learning (LINC).
+The Department of Education (DoE) is responsible for education from the early years to Year 12 and Vocational Education and Training (VET) delivered through senior secondary schools (colleges), Trade Training Centres as well as adult learning (Libraries Tasmania).

-As at June 2017, there are 192 Tasmanian Government schools and eight senior secondary colleges grouped into two Learning Service areas: Northern and Southern regions, each managed by a General Manager.
+As at June 2017, there are 192 Tasmanian Government schools and eight senior secondary colleges grouped into two Learning Service areas: Northern and Southern regions.

 A number of secondary schools are now providing Years 11 and 12 through the Years 11 and 12 Extension Program which is providing more choice to students undertaking Years 11 and 12 at their local high school.